 Use the credit card interest calculator to estimate how much interest you would need to pay if you happened to carry an unpaid balance on your credit card.
 This device's high specification allows you to examine and compare the interest payments in different repayment scenarios.
 While the line chart and pie graph help you to analyze the results visually, you can follow your credit card monthly interest from month to month in the payment schedule.
 In the following article, you can read how to use the credit card calculator, learn how to calculate credit card interest, and answer "How does credit card interest work?".

-- Credit card minimum payment calculator - finds how long it would take to pay off your balance if you paid only the required minimum.
+If you have a credit card debt, check our credit card minimum payment calculator to estimate how long it would take to pay off your balance with minimum payments.